Excel -- Comments -- Tips

 3. Click on the border of the comment, to select it.

-7. When finished, click outside the comment.
+5. When finished, click outside the comment.

-Add a Picture to a Comment
+Add Picture to Comment

 1. Right-click the cell which contains the comment.